DeKalb County DUI Lawyers

 Being arrested for driving under the influence in DeKalb County is not a pleasant experience.
 We understand what you are going through.
 Whether you have a DUI in Doraville, Decatur, Avondale Estates, Stone Mountain, Chamblee, Lithonia, Brookhaven, or anywhere in DeKalb County and are looking for a DUI lawyer in DeKalb County, call our experienced DeKalb County DUI lawyers today for a free consultation.
 We can discuss your DeKalb County DUI case, including after-hours, holidays, and weekends.
 Our dedicated and experienced DeKalb County DUI lawyers defend Driving Under the Influence charges at the DeKalb County Courthouse.
 The DeKalb County Courthouse is at 556 N. McDonough Street, Decatur, Georgia 30030.
 It is located on the historic Decatur Square beside the Decatur MARTA station.
 When your DeKalb County DUI case begins in any municipal court in DeKalb County, if you demand a jury trial, the municipal court loses jurisdiction over your case.
 Your case is then transferred to either DeKalb County State Court if it involves only misdemeanor charges or DeKalb County Superior Court if there are felony charges.
 Sometimes, preserving your right to a jury trial and sending your case to the State or Superior Court is the best option to avoid a DUI conviction if the prosecutor in municipal court refuses to negotiate an acceptable resolution.
 Some DeKalb municipal courts will not allow a DUI case to be tried in their jurisdiction.
 Suppose the municipal court refuses to have a trial but won’t negotiate a non-DUI disposition.
 In that case, sending your DUI case to DeKalb County State or Superior Court is the only option.

-DeKalb County Police and DeKalb County State Court
+DeKalb County Police, your DUI, and DeKalb County State Court

 DeKalb County Police Headquarters